Oyeleye/Chatbot/README.md

 After creating react app, I started by installing react chatbot kit that I then imported the chatbot component to my App.js, where I also created a container with classname 'App' and style with 300px.
 The rest of the styling at that point in css was just to display a full dark background, where text-align, justify-content and align-items are all set to center, with a black background-color - #282c34, with a display flex, and with 100vh (making the container stands the entire height of the browseer window).
 This provides a full dark background where we can start working/ styling on.

 Once you import Chabot component in your App.js, you will get the following message: "Ooops.
 Something is missing.
+With this, we should be able to get a response in the chatbot once we type in "hello"
 B

 I think you forgot to feed me some props.
 Did you remember to pass a config, a messageparser and an actionprovider?